smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 Similarly, the option of choosing the last activity date from either the Parameters record itself or from the Dynamic Variable record makes it possible to either include or exclude activity outside of Message Management that might change the Dynamic Variable value.

 The command SETMSGTHR (set message threshold) can be used, for example, as a Captured Data Response Rule command, to force a threshold count to a different number or to reset it to zeros.
 Similarly, the command ADDMSGTHR (increase message threshold count) can be used to increase the threshold count stored in a Dynamic Variable that is associated with the Message Management Parameters record identified in the command's parameters.

-### Message Management Parameters -- Link to Capture Application

-The last fields of the Message Management Parameter master record maintenance are used to connect an optional Message Data Capture Application to the Parameter record.
-Message Data Capture Applications are defined separately, and they can be re-used for multiple different Parameter records.
-(This is different from how Capture Data works for the Operator Replay green screen capture, or the SCANSPLF utility where the Scan Rules are the capture rules.)

-Use the following maintenance fields on the maintenance display to connect a Capture Application to the Parameters master record, and to define when the Capture Application will execute.

-### Capture Application ID

-It is possible to type a known Message Capture Application ID into this field; however, the text must match exactly (at this time - this method will change to a more flexible method with LSAM version 21.1), so it is critical that the text be a perfect match to the Application ID text string.
-This is made easy by using the F10 function key to branch to the Work with Message Data Capture Definitions list display.

-From the Capture Definitions list display, type option 1 next to the Definition that should be linked to the Parameters record, then press Enter to complete the link and return to the Parameters maintenance display.

-The Work with Capture function can be used to build a new Capture Definition immediately, so that it can then be selected for a link to the Parameters record; however, when using this technique, be careful to commit the Parameters record maintenance with the Enter key after selecting the link.

-Usually, it is safer to first complete the Parameters maintenance, then define the Message Data Capture Definition from the LSAM menu option, and finally re-enter the Parameters Maintenance with option 2=Change.
-After that, pressing Enter twice navigates back to the Parameters maintenance page where function key F10 can be used to access the Capture Definition list, so that option 1=Select can be used to complete the link and assure that the Application ID of the Capture Definition is correctly named in the Parameters record.

-### Before/After Evt, Reply

-Type either a 'B' or an 'A' into this field to control when the Message Data Capture Application will execute.
-Before this field existed, the default was to always execute a Capture Application after the Parameters record Reply and/or Event Command were executed.
-Therefore, when this field is blank, the default is the same as entering an 'A' in this field.

-It is sometimes very important that the Capture Data Application be performed Before the Parameters Reply and/or Event command.
-Using this method makes it possible to compute a Dynamic Variable value that can be used as the Reply value and/or as a part of the Event Command.

-When the Before/After option did not exist, it was often necessary to create two Parameters records, where the first Parameter record did nothing but link to the Capture Application, so that the Response Rules could be executed.
-Then, a second Parameters record would be able to utilize the Dynamic Variable tokens.
-But with the Before/After field, the strategy is much easier to recognize and configure.

-Sometimes it is not important that the Capture Application execute After the Parameters record has already done its job, such as when the Capture Application is linking to Response Rules that are simply notifying OpCon about the message action that was already taken.

-If an older set of Message Management Parameters is being updated with a specific setting of 'B' for the Before/After option, be sure to carefully evaluate the linked Application and its Response Rules.
-Also look for any secondary Parameters records that have all the same six primary message filter keys, but a unique sequence number.
-Sometimes, the additional rules with higher sequence numbers may no longer be needed.

 ## Message Management Technical Support Tools